Admissions

 To be eligible to progress into the combined program with St. George’s you must:

-- Earn an overall cumulative grade point average (CGPA) of 3.5 for the MD program, 3.1 for the DVM program (cgpa) OF 3.4.
+- Earn an overall cumulative grade point average (CGPA) of 3.5 for the MD program.

 - Earn a grade point average (GPA) of 3.2 in your Biology or Health Sciences major.